enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/queues.rst

 Defining queues
 *****************

 Queues are defined inside the JQM database table QUEUE.
-It can be directly modified though the web administration console, directly in the database, or an XML export/import system can be used.
+It can be directly modified though the web administration console, or an XML export/import system can be used.
 Basically, a queue only has an internal technical ID, a name and a description.
 All fields are compulsory.

 The XML is in the form::